Team-Arroyo/Arroyo-main/docs/api.md

 }
 ```

-## 1.2 POST /api/s3object/rehydrate
+## 1.2 POST /api/s3object/rehydrate -- DEPRECIATED
-This route is used to start the rehydrate process of an AWS S3 object.
-Sends a 202 resposne
+See Heading 1.3 for the new API route.
+This section will be removed
+once confirmed that front end is using new API described in 1.3

-## 1.2.1 Expected Parameters
+## 1.2.1 Expected Parameters -- DEPRECIATED
 ```json
 {
   "objectKey": "log1.txt"
 }
 ```

-## 1.2.2 Example Response
+## 1.2.2 Example Response -- DEPRECIATED
 ```json
 {
   "message": "Rehydrate on logs1.txt in progress",
 }
 ```

-## 1.2.3 Error Response
+## 1.2.3 Error Response -- DEPRECIATED
 If the objectKey is not found within the AWS S3 bucket, the backend
 will format and forward an error message in the body with status 500

-## 1.2.4 Example Error Response
+## 1.2.4 Example Error Response -- DEPRECIATED
 ```json
 {
     "message": "Log rehydration failed, see error message for more details",